Your baby's finally here, and you're thrilled — but you're also exhausted,

 It took your body months to prepare to give birth, and it takes time to recover.

-If you've had a cesarean
+If you've had a cesarean section

-healing time.
+time.
 If unexpected, it may have also raised emotional issues.

 Pain is greatest the first few days after the surgery and should gradually subside.